Vawkavysk: Prehistory

 Prior to the 10th century, there were three fortified settlements on the territory of Vawkavysk.
-Swedish Mountain, along with Muravelnike, and Zamchishcha are considered the territories of current Vawkavysk.
+Swedish Mountain, along with Muravelnik, and Zamchishcha are considered the territories of current Vawkavysk.
 Swedish Mountain is a remnant of one of these fortifications.
 Gradually, as the settlement grew, the boundaries of the town extended to the neighboring hill of Zamchishcha.
-Industrical and commercial sites were located at the foot of Swedish Mountain along its northern, eastern, and southern sides.
-Muravelnike was also inhabited, but was not as populated as Swedish Mountain and Zamchishcha.
+Industrial and commercial sites were located at the foot of Swedish Mountain along its northern, eastern, and southern sides.
+Muravelnik was also inhabited, but was not as populated as Swedish Mountain and Zamchishcha.
 Due to flooding of the Wołkowyja River, there are no other known archaeological sites.